nlhn/flashlingo/README.md

 #### Description:
 A simple flashcard web application built on Flask using Python, SQL, HTML, CSS, and Bootstrap.
-User can also automatically generate e-flashcards from dictionary lookups (currently supporting only English-English flahscards).
+User can automatically generate e-flashcards from dictionary lookups (current version only supports English-English flashcards).

 #### Features:
 - Add, remove, or edit a flashcard set